Nike-Inc/backstopper/samples/sample-spring-web-mvc/README.md

 * `GET /sample/withRequiredQueryParam?requiredQueryParamValue=not-an-int` - Triggers an error in the Spring Web MVC framework when it cannot coerce the query param value to the required type (an integer), which results in a Backstopper `"Type conversion error"`.
+* `GET /sample/withRequiredHeader` with a `requiredHeaderValue: not-an-int` header - Similar to the query param example, this triggers an error in the Spring Boot framework when it cannot coerce the header value to the required type (an integer), which results in a Backstopper `"Type conversion error"`.
 * `GET /does-not-exist` - Triggers a framework 404 which Backstopper handles.
 * `DELETE /sample` - Triggers a framework 405 which Backstopper handles.
 * `GET /sample` with `Accept: application/octet-stream` header - Triggers a framework 406 which Backstopper handles.